cryptocoinexplorer/Open-Source-CCE-4.0/README.rst

 * dbload.rst (Setup, configuration and operation of the database loader)

-* server.rst (Setup, configuration and operation of the web server)
+* web_server.rst (Setup, configuration and operation of the web server)